CuthbertLi/ASLR-Cache-MMU/proposal/proposal_1.md

 ## Introduction

-To get a reliable storage, most existing solutions are based on ACID properties (Atomicity, Consistency, Isolation and Durability).
-However, some files are so important that we cannot afford to lose it, and mistakenly deleting may be disastrous.
+To get reliable storage, most existing designs are based on ACID properties (Atomicity, Consistency, Isolation and Durability).
+However, some files are so important that we cannot afford to lose it, and even mistakenly deleting it may be disastrous.
 Therefore, we want to introduce a new funtion with which users can actively emphasize importance of a certain file.
 Operating systems can thus take additional resources to ensure it.

 We want to accomplish it using a smart backup function for EXT2 file systems.
 Users can actively and consciously use it for significant files, to ensure security of TARGET.